Best Time to Visit Mount Rainier: Will the Mountain Be Out?

 Winter weather can change quickly, so bring adequate gear, even on easier trails.
 I always bring snowshoes, even if recent trip reports suggest that microspikes are sufficient.

-You can rent snowshoes and cross-country skis at the Longmire General Store.
+You can rent snowshoes and cross-country skis at the Longmire General Store, but supplies are limited.

 My winter gear list includes: